About Us

 Recommendations

-• If you are traveling during the rainy season (November to March), bring waterproof clothing.
+• During the rainy season (November to March), wear waterproof clothing.

-• Carry only what is necessary for the hike.
-The climb can be very demanding, so avoid unnecessary weight.
+• Carry only what is necessary to avoid extra weight.

-It is recommended to purchase the ticket for Huayna Picchu Mountain 3 months in advance.
-The ticket for Machu Picchu Mountain should be obtained 4 weeks in advance.
+It is recommended to purchase the ticket for Huayna Picchu Mountain at least 3 months in advance due to high demand and limited availability.
+Tickets for Machu Picchu Mountain should be purchased about 4 weeks in advance.

 Happy passengers